ericrasmussen/chromaticleaves/posts/mountain-view-tea-village.markdown

 title: Mountain View Tea Village
 date: 2010-09-24
 tags: tea, tea shop
+metadescription: Learn why serious tea connoisseurs in Mountain View need to visit the Tea Village.
 ---

 The Mountain View Tea Village was an unexpected delight for me while stranded in